simphotonics/callback_controller/README.md

 ### Delaying and Limiting Function Calls

-The example below shows how to delay and limit the number of function calls using a controller of type [`CallbackDelayer`][CallbackDelayer].
+The example below shows how to *delay* and limit the number of function calls using a controller of type [`CallbackDelayer`][CallbackDelayer].

+<details> <summary> Click to show the entire program listing. </summary>

 ```Dart
 import 'dart:async';